quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part45_Summary_of_Nota.md

 :p What happens when the step-size parameter in temporal-difference learning is properly reduced over time?
 ??x
-When the step-size parameter \( \alpha \) is properly reduced over time in temporal-difference learning, the method converges to the true probabilities of winning from each state given optimal play by our player.
+When the step-size parameter $\alpha$ is properly reduced over time in temporal-difference learning, the method converges to the true probabilities of winning from each state given optimal play by our player.
 This means that as the game progresses and more data is collected, the estimated values of states become increasingly accurate.

 Moreover, the moves taken (except on exploratory moves) are actually the optimal moves against this fixed opponent.
 Over time, the policy learned through temporal-difference learning approaches an optimal strategy for winning the game. x??